Canoeing

 Wildlife Viewing

-The park abounds in wildlife with one area boasting four moose per square mile, one of the highest densities in the province.
-The canoeist stands an excellent chance of seeing moose, beaver, otter, marten and the bald eagle.
-There are red squirrels, chipmunks, beaver and mink as well as 90 species of birds nesting here.
+The park abounds in wildlife, with one area boasting four moose per square mile, one of the highest densities in the province.
+The canoeist stands an excellent chance of seeing moose, bears, beaver, otter, marten and bald eagles.
+Don't forget about the 90 species of birds nesting here and seeing loons is guaranteed!.

 Boating